-Learn more
+Learn More

-Visit the Paying for College section of kheaa.com to find out the real cost of college, get an in-depth overview of state and federal financial aid programs, learn how to apply for aid and search for scholarships.
+Visit the Plan for the Future section of kheaa.com to use the KHEAA College Cost Calculator and get an in-depth overview of state and federal financial aid programs.

+Visit the Grants and Scholarships tab to learn how to apply for aid and search for scholarships.